Getting Paid: The Complete Guide for Freelancers & Contractors

 Retainer arrangements work particularly well for ongoing services like content creation, social media management, or consulting relationships.

-Establish and maintain firm boundaries around payment.
+Establish and maintain firm boundaries around getting paid.
 Stop work immediately if payments become overdue, and don’t resume until accounts are current.

 This policy protects your cash flow and signals to clients that your payment terms are non-negotiable.
 Learn effective strategies for following up on unpaid invoices without damaging client relationships.